slsa-framework/slsa/docs/spec/v1.1/threats.md

 </details>

 ## Dependency threats

+TODO: Move this after Build Threats so that it stays in alphabetical order.

 A dependency threat is a potential for an adversary to introduce unintended behavior in one artifact by compromising some other artifact that the former